MichAuto > Blog > Mackinac Policy Conference > Richard Florida on Michigan’s Historic Inflection Point in the Age of Technology and Talent

 • A missing link in current efforts to attract and retain young tech talent is investment in curating college towns that reflect the hip and trendy lifestyle that students are seeking.

-MICHauto partnered with Richard Florida’s Creative Class Group on a comprehensive study – “Michigan’s Great Inflection” – that benchmarks North American regions succeeding in attracting and retaining high-tech talent and businesses.
+MichAuto partnered with Richard Florida’s Creative Class Group on a comprehensive study – “Michigan’s Great Inflection” – that benchmarks North American regions succeeding in attracting and retaining high-tech talent and businesses.
 The study offers a comparative analysis of Michigan’s assets in business and talent attraction and provides recommendations on what Michigan must do to be more competitive, including creating the Michigan Economic Transformation Alliance.

 Florida began on an encouraging note, saying that Michigan has all the ingredients it needs to attract and retain high-tech talent.
 The mission moving forward will be aligning the business, academic, start-up, labor, economic development, and government communities to drive this progress.